• Skip to main content

 • Peel the eggplants lengthwise, leaving some stripes of the skin.
 Using a knife, make a slit on each eggplant but don’t cut it all.
 Don’t remove the stems.

 • Place the eggplants on an oven grill or on a baking sheet lined with parchment paper.
-Brush the eggplants with olive oil, about 1 tablespoon olive oil for each.
+Brush them with olive oil, about 1 tablespoon olive oil for each.
 Bake them until tender, for 30 minutes.

 Filling: